fpserg/RealMe/docs/PRODUCT/WBT_STYLE_GUIDE.md

 When the user types **WBT**, generate a human-readable operational briefing.

-Do NOT generate pasteable repository artifacts.
+Do **NOT** generate pasteable repository artifacts.
 Those are reserved exclusively for **WBTS**.

-## Overall Structure

-Use the following sections in order:

-📚 Steward

-What Belongs to Today
+The purpose of WBT is to answer one question:

+> **What belongs to today?**

+It is an operational briefing, not a diary or Chronicle.

 ---

-Current commitments grouped by:
+# Overall Structure

+Use the following sections in order.

+# 📚 Steward

+## What Belongs to Today

+List only active commitments.

+Group using:

 Realm